ocramz/ocramz.github.io/posts/2023-12-21-assignment-riemann-opt.markdown

 # Introduction

+Here I document a little experiment which connects some interesting areas of mathematics.

 We use the Birkhoff theorem to turn a combinatorial optimization problem (minimum bipartite matching aka assignment) into a continuous one, constrained on the manifold of doubly stochastic matrices.